danielcollis/BetterRest/README.md

 📱 BetterRest

-A brief description of your app (e.g., “An iOS app that helps users track their daily habits.”)
+An iOS application that helps with finding the right bedtime for you!

 🚀 Features